Tactyk/arbreole/README.md

-###Before starting
+### Before starting
 In this documentation, we will use the terminal to perform some command lines.
 Here, every command will be prefixed by __$__.

-###Prerequisites
+### Prerequisites
 1) Download git :
     Git is a tool to handle your code changes locally, add changes to the main remote project in collaboration with teammates.

 - for Mac: http://sourceforge.net/projects/git-osx-installer/
 - for Linux: $apt-get install git

-Once installed, please check if it is on your computer with $git --version
+Once installed, please check if it is on your computer with `$git --version` (your version number has to be display, if not git seems to be not installed)

  If your are not familiar with git, please Read [this documentation](https://git-scm.com/docs/gittutorial) to understand basics.

-2) Ask project admins (Adrien or Yannick) for access to the project sources via ssh.
-You need to have an ssh key on your machine, if you don't, follow [this link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux) to create one.
+2) You need to have an ssh key on your machine, if you don't, follow [this link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux) to create one.
+3) Add your **public** ssh key to your github account (Top right avatar > Profile > Settings > SSH and GPG keys)

-###Get the project!
+### Get the project!

 In your favorite terminal (for Mac we advice you to get iTerm2, for linux the default terminal with [ohmyzsh](https://github.com/robbyrussell/oh-my-zsh))